mikhaidn/InternetOfThingsCS498/Labs/Lab1-Self-Driving-Car-Base/README.md

 * **Problem Statement** - Create a python package using the camera feed and TF CNNs to create a real time (~1 frame per second (FPS)) object detection system.
     * **NOTE** - Pi's, while crafty, don't have much computation power.
 25fps is not realistic given the machine's specs and the Lab's time constraints
+    * You may also want to quantize intputs into 8bit integers to replace floating point precision to speed up computation
 * **Reflection Questions for the Report** /report
     * Quantized, low precision models, leverage 8 bit integers to replace floating point operations, they provide good performance for the Pi as well as other resource-constrained devices. **Why would this be true?**
     * Would hardware acceleration help in image processing?
 Have the packages mentioned above leveraged it?